kyleyates/kyleyates.github.io/_pages/slides.md

 ### Research Presentations

-Here are slideshows from various research presentations.
+Here, you'll find slides from a sample of different research presentations.

 | Title  | Conference or Seminar |
 | ------------- | ------------- |